jvde-github/AIS-catcher/README.md

 ### Running as a service on Ubuntu and Raspberry Pi

-Github user abcd567a has developed a nice [script](https://github.com/abcd567a/install-aiscatcher) and manual to automatically build AIS-catcher and set it up as a backrgound service.
+Github user abcd567a has developed a nice [script](https://github.com/abcd567a/install-aiscatcher) and manual to automatically build AIS-catcher and set it up as a background service.
 I tested it on Ubuntu and advice to first systematically identify the optimal settings as described above starting with ``-s 1536K -gr tuner auto rtlagc on -a 192K``.
 It is paramount that the settings are edited:
 ```
 sudo nano /usr/share/aiscatcher/aiscatcher.conf
 ```